San Francisco - Dining

 This upscale eatery combines Old World ambiance and a delightful Mediterranean menu to create a very special dining experience.
 Breakfast, lunch and dinner daily.
 Reservations are recommended for evenings.

-Dubs itself a Euro Bistro for the 21st century.
-Sit beneath the large awning coving the front and enjoy a gourmet pizza while people-watching.
+Calzone has dubbed itself a Euro Bistro for the 21st century.
+Sit beneath the large awning covering the front and enjoy a gourmet pizza while people-watching.
 Appetizers include mussels in garlic, ginger cilantro broth, or Italian pot stickers filled with sausage and mushrooms.

 Dinner entrées include a wide variety of pasta, seafood, beef, chicken and pork dishes.